gregorio-project/hyphen-la/patterns/generation/README.md

   *-or/-ōris*, *-tās/-tātis*, *-trīx/-trīcis*; the third field contains the
   accusative if this ends in *-im*.
-- `D3N` – neuter noun of the third declension; the third field contains the genitive; the genitive is left out for nouns endings in *-men/-minis*.
+- `D3N` – neuter noun of the third declension; the third field contains the genitive; the genitive is left out for nouns ending in *-men/-minis*.
 - `D4` – masculine/feminine noun of the fourth declension (ending in *-us* or
   *-ūs*)
 - `D4N` – neuter noun of the fourth declension (ending in *-ū*)